 Diabetes Is Optional

-In fact, this is the title of my newest book, now available on Amazon.
+In fact, this is the title of my book on Amazon.
 It discusses the treatments I show below in much greater detail.

 Begin with simple things that help optimize blood sugar levels in your body.
 These include: